 As such, by law, several sector regulators also have statutory responsibilities to protect consumers in their sectors.
 Although the Federal Competition and Consumer Protection Commission (FCCPC) has overall oversight over protecting consumers across all sectors, the concurrent regulatory jurisdiction and approach in the laws seeks to improve protection outcomes by fostering collaboration.

-To accomplish this, FCCPC promotes and engages in strategic alliances with sector regulators and other parties with whom a partnership can reinforce consumer protection and prevent mistreatment or exploitation of citizens.
-Apart from the regulatory convergence on consumer protection with other regulators, institutional objectives convergence with the Commission’s mandate occurs with civil society and sometimes, development partners.
-These are important to the Commission.
+To accomplish this, the Commission promotes and engages in strategic alliances with sector regulators and other parties with whom a partnership can reinforce consumer protection and prevent mistreatment or exploitation of citizens.
+Apart from the regulatory convergence on consumer protection with other regulators, institutional objectives convergence with the Commission’s mandate occurs with civil society, and sometimes, development partners.
 Some of these strategic alliances define the Commission’s processes or how issues are addressed in different sectors.

 Consumer Protection Alliances

 The Federal Competition and Consumer Protection Commission (FCCPC) is established by law to protect citizens in the market place.
 Essentially, our role is to prevent abuse, exploitation and any form of mistreatment or disregard with respect to consumers.
 Where something has gone wrong and the consumer(s) is/are aggrieved, we exercise the tools provided by laws and regulations to ensure remedies for consumers.